How to pick Field Trips

 Look at Last Years' Sightings.

 We offer trips to most of the commonly birded canyons in the Huachucas in addition to Patagonia, Saint David and Wilcox and the Santa Ritas.
 It would be difficult to cover all these areas comprehensively at one festival.
-Last year Montezuma Quail, which are typically next to impossible to see anywhere, were everywhere and seen on multiple trips each day.
+Some years Montezuma Quail, which are typically next to impossible to see anywhere, are seen on multiple trips each day.
 Remember every year is different.

-View previous festival Summer Checklist (xls) for sightings record of sighting.
+View previous festival Summer Checklist (xls) for records of birds seen.

 Plan your trips to see as many different birds as possible or to coincide with your life list.
 Tell your guide if you have a special species you are looking for.
 Don't worry about duplicating areas.
 A trip on Wednesday can produce many different birds than a trip on Friday.
-In a few cases a species is only regularly seen in one location, i.e. Spotted Owl in Miller Canyon, Rufus Capped Warbler in Hunter Canyon or Five Stripped Sparrow in California Gulch.
+In a few cases a species is only regularly seen in one location, i.e. Spotted Owl in Miller Canyon or Rufous-capped Warbler in Hunter Canyon.
 Check the ABA listserve or eBird for recent sightings and historical data on what is where.
 The Chasing Rarities trips have no scheduled destination.
 Those trips agenda are decided on the tarmac just prior to departure by the group and guide.

 Overnight trips offer extended time and exposure to specific areas and guides.
 We do overnights east and west from Sierra Vista.
 For example, the overnight trip to the Chiricahua Mountains gives you the opportunity to see one of the best Sky Island complexes in the United States and stay overnight in Portal near Cave Creek.
 The overnight trips may also offer summer owling at night.
 Additionally one species, Mexican Chickadee, is found only in the Chiricahua Mountains.
-The summer trip to California Gulch is targeted at a small breeding population of Five Stripped Sparrows.
-Buff Collarded Night jar may also be seen at California Gulch along with many lower elevation species such as Varied and Painted Buntings.
 Our overnight trips average about the same species per day as our day trips.

 Read the Trip Descriptions Carefully.